B2B

 Younium supports multi-company and multi-currency setups, lets you map invoices to different bank accounts by currency, and offers multi-entity consolidation settings to define a group currency and rates, which makes both invoicing and consolidation smoother.

-- Invoice in Customer Currency, But Post to the Correct Legal Entity: Automate currency mapping so finance doesn’t rebook entries manually.
+• Invoice in customer currency, but post to the correct legal entity: Automate currency mapping so finance doesn’t rebook entries manually.

-- Configure Bank Accounts Per Currency/Entity: Ensure invoices automatically include the right remittance details for wires or local transfers.
+• Configure bank accounts per currency/entity: Ensure invoices automatically include the right remittance details for wires or local transfers.

-- Set Up Group Consolidation Rules Early: Pick a group (reporting) currency and how FX rates are sourced so rollups don’t require weekly fixes.
+• Set up group consolidation rules early: Pick a group (reporting) currency and how FX rates are sourced so rollups don’t require weekly fixes.

-10. Align the AR Process With Revenue Recognition
+13. Align the AR Process With Revenue Recognition

 Invoices are the source of truth for what customers owe, and revenue schedules are the source of truth for what you report.
+When they don’t line up, you get misstated books, slower close cycles, and more manual fixes.

 So what are the common mistakes that can occur?